datalakehouse/docs/docs/tools/cli.rst

 Commands
 --------

-Top-level commands for the Aiven CLI are listed here, along with some information about the features found in each section.
+Top-level commands for the DLH CLI are listed here, along with some information about the features found in each section.

 ``account``
 '''''''''''

 Handle the accounts you have access to, and also configure the teams for the accounts.

-Find more info on the help article about `Accounts, Teams, Members and Roles <https://help.aiven.io/en/articles/4206498-accounts-teams-members-and-roles>`_
+Find more info on the help article about `Accounts, Teams, Members and Roles <https://help.DLH.io/en/articles/4206498-accounts-teams-members-and-roles>`_

 ``billing-group``
 '''''''''''''''''

 A set of administrative commands to set up billing groups and manage which projects should be linked to which billing group.
-Find more information in the `User Guide for Billing Groups <https://help.aiven.io/en/articles/4720981-using-billing-groups-via-cli>`_.
+Find more information in the `User Guide for Billing Groups <https://help.DLH.io/en/articles/4720981-using-billing-groups-via-cli>`_.

 The billing group command also enables access to the credit code features, and detailed invoice line data.